mfem/web/src/search.md

-# Search the HowTo Database
+# Search for help on various topics

-Try searching for your topic here.
+Try searching for your topic here and links will appear below.
+You will need to search on complete words e.g. 'nonlinear' or 'howto' or 'bilinear form'.